 In May 2018, the Queensland Government, together with QPAC, announced their commitment to deliver a new $150 million theatre on the Playhouse Green site in the South Bank of the Brisbane River.
-The New Performing Arts Venue (NPAV) will house a brand new 1,500-seat theatre to meet audience and producer demand, supporting the continued development of performing arts in Queensland.
-This world-class facility will provide an extra 260 performances per year, allowing the venue to host an additional 300,000 visitors annually.
+The New Performing Arts Venue (NPAV) will house a brand new 1,500 seat theatre to meet audience and producer demand, supporting the continued development of performing arts in Queensland.
+This world class facility provides an extra 260 performances per year, allowing the venue to host an additional 300,000 visitors annually.

-To improve the space, NDY designed building systems for changing spaces, which provided flexibility and allowed a broad range of performances.
-One example would be the lobby spaces’ lighting and ventilation systems that will be designed in a manner that enables themed entries with high levels of fresh air.
+To improve the space, NDY designed building systems for changing spaces, which provides flexibility and allows a broad range of performances.
+For example, the lobby spaces’ lighting and ventilation systems will be designed in a manner that enables themed entries with high levels of fresh air.
 To minimise the impact on the architectural aesthetic, NDY ensured that all building services were concealed.

-QPAC is one of the most anticipated developments to be built in Queensland and will become part of the largest performing arts centre in Australia.
+NPAV is one of the most anticipated developments to be built in Queensland and will become part of the largest performing arts centre in Australia.
 NDY’s contributions to the project were well commended by the client due to the long-term impact that their solutions provide to the new venue.